강의

 Section 6.
 Streaming & Error Handling

-We'll explore streaming, which helps render parts of a page immediately as they become ready.
+We'll explore streaming, which helps render parts of a page as soon as they're ready.

-We'll examine both approaches: using Loading files and using Suspense.
+We'll look at both approaches: using Loading files and using Suspense.

-Additionally, we will also examine error handling and page recovery methods using Error files.
+Additionally, we'll explore error handling and page recovery methods using the Error file.

 Section 6.
 Streaming and Error Handling